lsst-dm/dmtn-249/index.rst

 As before, but a journal file will be written (sometime) before the ``Datastore.put`` begins and deleted after the Registry operation succeeds.

 ``QuantumBackedButler`` will not write or delete journal files; it will rely entirely on a higher-level one for the full QuantumGraph.

-For a client/server Butler the journal creation and deletion could happen in the client or in the server, but the former continues to permit a regular ``FileDatastore`` to be used.

 ``Butler.import`` and ``Butler.transfer_from``
 """"""""""""""""""""""""""""""""""""""""""""""